 - No vendor sales-pitch presentations

 - Keeping it small and personal (encouraging speakers to interact with attendees)

 - Practical technical presentations that attendees can apply to their work

 - Constant feedback collection from attendees and adaptation of the content/format as a result (it really shows).

 Primary takeaways from the conference:

 - Java people sure do use a lot of XML.
 I get the feeling they’d like to be using a scripting language, and they use XML as an attempt to fill this void.

 - Some of the smartest Java people in the industry seem to spend a lot of effort working around road blocks in the Java language and accompanying acronyms.

-- I realized just how much time software developers spend on plumbing vs.
+- I realized just how much time software developers spend on plumbing vs. value added business logic.

 In short, if you’re a software developer or someone who works with software developers, I would highly recommend checking out the web site and looking for a No Fluff Just Stuff symposium in a city near you.
 It’s well worth the price of admission.